Last revision: June 18, 2026

 • DXC conducts periodic risk assessments to identify, assess, prioritize, and mitigate privacy and data protection risks.

-• DXC monitors and audits its privacy policies and procedures to mitigate privacy risks.
+• DXC monitors and audits its privacy policies and procedures to manage privacy risks.

 Incident Handling